0hStormy/bnap4000/README.md

 # Installation

-Assuming you have *nix system (Windows isn't supported), you can run the following:
+Assuming you have *nix system (Windows isn't supported), you can run either

+## Stable
+Download the program from the [releases](https://github.com/0hStormy/bnap4000/releases) tab.

+## Unstable

+You can run the following:

 ```
 git clone https://github.com/0hStormy/bnap4000.git
 cd bnap4000
-sh install.sh /usr/local/bin/
+sh devinstall.sh /usr/local/bin/
 ```